Books

 The follow up to The Barefoot Book of Ballet Stories.
 Eight stories from eight different cultures with dance as their central theme.
 End-notes explain the steps for each of the dances.

-- Sleep Black Bear
+- Sleep Black Bear, Sleep with Jane Yolen

 Illustrated by Brooke Dyer.